AjFroster/4907AGC/prototype/front-end/README.md

 ## Files needed
-- lexer.l
+- lexer.l                | the rules for our scanning
-- parser.y
+- parser.y               | the rules for parsing
-- symbol_table.c
+- symbol_table.c         | symbol table
 - tb_symbol_table.c
-- example_agp
+- example_agp            | example code to give to the AGP compiler

 ## To build and run
 1. $ flex lexer.l